momentum-mod/docs/_posts/commands/2020-07-10-mom_restart_stage.md

 > `mom_restart_stage 5 3`

-Teleports the player to stage 5 on track 3.
+Teleports the player to stage 5 on track 3, if they're not already in the zone.